-Licenses are valid for one calendar year, July 1 through June 30, and must be renewed yearly.
-At the end of each calendar year, renewal notices are sent out to existing license holders to inform them that the annual renewal period has begun and to request updated information and payment of applicable fees by July 31 of the renewal year.
+Licenses are valid for one year, July 1 through June 30, and must be renewed annually.
+Renewal notices are sent out to existing license holders prior to year end to inform them that the annual renewal period has begun and to request updated information and payment of applicable fees by July 31 of the renewal year.
 However, it is the responsibility of the business owner to renew the business license on time even if the renewal notice is not received.
 Penalties are assessed for delinquent accounts, regardless of whether a renewal notice was received.
 Licenses can be renewed online and payments can be made using Visa, Mastercard or Discover.
 This online offering is part of the City's ongoing efforts to reduce paper consumption and minimize the number of car trips people must make to City Hall.
 Additionally, the online processing fee is only $10.00 as opposed to the traditional $25.00.
 This not only saves businesses money, it saves City staff time on processing and data entry.

 It is important to have the City business license staff close your account when you are no longer conducting business in the City.
 Failure to notify the City business license staff may result in additional taxes, interest, and penalties being assessed against your account.
 If you have any questions about a business license or renewal, please contact the Finance Department at (510) 747-4851.

 On September 19, 2012, Governor Brown signed into law SB 1186, which adds a state fee of $1 to each application for a local business license or similar instrument or permit, or renewal thereof.
 Effective January 1, 2018, the state fee increased to $4.
 The purpose is to increase disability access and compliance with construction-related accessibility requirements and to develop educational resources for businesses in order to facilitate compliance with federal and state disability laws, as specified.